LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 Past events show the same details as upcoming events.
 To keep the database small, events more than three days past are moved to an `tta_events_archive` table by a daily cron job.
 The dashboard transparently queries both the current events table and this archive so members can always view their history.

+- Each attendee entry also lists their final attendance status (Checked In, No Show, or Pending) along with any refund notes.

 ## Billing & Membership Info

 The billing tab now displays the member's current plan and subscription status.
 When a Basic or Premium plan is active, a **Cancel Membership** button appears.
 Submitting the form calls an AJAX endpoint that shows a loading spinner and returns a success or error message.
 On success the membership level reverts to **Free**, the status changes to *Cancelled*, and the button disappears.